Manjunath2133/TransOff/README.md

 <img src="https://github.com/niedev/RTranslator/blob/v2.00/images/logo_beta_cut.png" width="280">

-RTranslator is an (<a href='https://github.com/niedev/RTranslator?tab=readme-ov-file#libraries-and-models'>almost</a>) open-source, free, and offline real-time translation app for Android.
+TransOff is an (<a href='https://github.com/niedev/RTranslator?tab=readme-ov-file#libraries-and-models'>almost</a>) open-source, free, and offline real-time translation app for Android.

 Connect to someone who has the app, connect Bluetooth headphones, put the phone in your pocket and you can have a conversation as if the other person spoke your language.
 <br /><br />